hydephp/develop/docs/digging-deeper/advanced-customization.md

 >danger <p><strong>Warning: Hyde deletes all files in the output directory before compiling the site.</strong></p> <p>Don't set this path to a directory that contains important files!</p>

-If you want to store your compiled website in a different directory than the default `_pages`, you can change the path using the following configuration option in `config/hyde.php`.
+If you want to store your compiled website in a different directory than the default `_site`, you can change the path using the following configuration option in `config/hyde.php`.
 The path is expected to be relative to your project root.

 ```php